-Catherine “Cathy” Horn, Ph.D., serves as executive director of IEPRE.
-A Moores Professor of Higher Education, she became interim dean of the UH College of Education in August 2022.
-She most recently served as chair of the Department of Educational Leadership & Policy Studies.
+Catherine “Cathy” Horn, Ph.D., serves as director of IEPRE.
+A Professor of Higher Education, she became dean of the UH College of Education in June 2023.
+She previously served as interim dean and chair of the Department of Educational Leadership & Policy Studies.

 Horn’s scholarship focuses on the systemic influences of secondary and postsecondary testing and related policies on the learning trajectories of students.
 She served as a research consultant on educational policy and higher education for numerous research institutions and organizations, including the World Bank.

 Prior to joining the University of Houston, she worked as a research associate for The Civil Rights Project at Harvard University; senior research associate for the Center for the Study of Testing, Evaluation and Educational Policy’s National Board on Educational Testing and Public Policy at Boston College; and as a teacher at Northside (previously Davis) High School in the Houston Independent School District.